amaurylrd/twitch_compyle/CONFIGURATION.md

 ### Usage

-See the `.env.example` file for more details.
+See the `.env.sample` file for more details.
 You can start by copying it to `.env` and filling the values with the following command:

 ```sh
 cp .env.sample .env